What responsibilities do RNs have regarding the recommendations found in the Truth and Reconciliation Commission of Canada: Calls to Action?

 External Resources

-RNAO Nursing Best Practice Guidelines.
-Embracing Cultural Diversity in Health Care: Developing Cultural Competence (2007)
+RNAO Nursing Best Practice Guidelines: Embracing Cultural Diversity in Health Care: Developing Cultural Competence (2007)

 Institute of Indigenous Peoples’ Health